Let's Explore Kubernetes:

 Standardisation

-Prep chefs can define their desired state for each patty in a detailed recipe and let the digitised restaurant management system that Poppy setup calculate the logistics of what ingredients are required and which table to send them to.
-The table chef can then cook to perfection.
+Prep chefs can define the desired state for each patty in a detailed recipe and let the digitised restaurant management system calculate the logistics of which ingredients are required and which table should receive them.
+The table chef can then cook to the same standard.

 Checkpoint Click here to check in and see what you've learned so far

-- Flexibility: Defining Workloads makes it easy for developers to apply updates and changes without disrupting existing workflows.
+- Flexibility: Defining workloads makes it easier for developers to apply updates without disrupting unrelated parts of the application.

 Section Recap